MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 # Using an Extension INF File

-Starting in Windows 10, you can extend a driver package INF file's functionality by providing an additional INF file called an extension INF.
+Prior to Windows 10, Windows selected a single driver package to install for a given device.
+This resulted in large, complex driver packages that included code for all scenarios and configurations, and each minor update required an update to the entire driver package.
+Starting in Windows 10, you can split INF functionality into multiple components, each of which can be serviced independently.
+To extend a driver package INF file's functionality, provide an extension INF in a separate driver package.
 An extension INF:

-* Augments functionality provided by a primary INF.
+* Can be provided by a different company and updated independently from the primary INF.
+* Looks the same as a primary INF, but can extend the base INF for customization or specialization.
 * Enhances the value of the device, but is not necessary for the base driver to work.
 * Must be a [universal INF file](../install/using-a-universal-inf-file.md).

-* Can be updated independently from the primary INF.
+Every device must have one primary INF, and can optionally have one or more extension INFs associated with it.

-Typical scenarios where you might want to use an extension INF include:
+Typical scenarios where you might use an extension INF include:

 * Modifying settings provided in a primary INF, such as customizing the device friendly name or modifying a hardware configuration setting.
 * Creating one or more software components by specifying the [INF AddComponent directive](inf-addcomponent-directive.md) and providing a [component INF file](using-a-component-inf-file.md).

-You can find sample code for these three scenarios in the examples below on this page.
+You can find sample code for these scenarios in the examples below on this page.
+Also see [Universal Driver Scenarios](../develop/universal-driver-scenarios.md), which describes how the [DCHU universal driver sample](https://github.com/Microsoft/Windows-driver-samples/tree/master/general/DCHU) uses extension INFs.

-In the following diagram, two different organizations have created two separate driver packages, which are shown in the dotted lines.
+In the following diagram, two different companies have created separate driver packages for the same device, which are shown in the dotted lines.
 The first contains just an extension INF, and the second contains a component INF and a legacy software module.
 The diagram also shows how an extension INF can reference a component INF, which can in turn reference software modules to install.

 ![Extension and Component INF Hierarchy](images/extension-component-inf-hierarchy.png)